In Depth Patient Reports - default

 - Butterbur can cause an allergic reaction in people who are sensitive to ragweed and related plants.
 It is not certain if butterbur is safe for use during pregnancy.

-- People who have a bleeding or blood clot disorder, or who take blood-thinning medications such as warfarin (Coumadin, generic), should not take feverfew.
+- Feverfew may be dangerous for people who have a bleeding or blood clot disorder, or who take blood-thinning medications such as warfarin (Coumadin, generic).
 Feverfew can interfere with these medications and can affect the time it takes blood to clot.
 Pregnant women or women hoping to become pregnant should not take this herb, as it may potentially harm the fetus.

 - www.headaches.org -- National Headache Foundation